Scott Armstrong (wrestler): World Wrestling Entertainment / WWE (2006–2022)

 In early 2012, Armstrong became a producer for the company.
 Scott Armstrong also officiated the match between CM Punk and Chris Jericho for the WWE Championship at WrestleMania XXVIII.

-On August 19, 2012 at SummerSlam, Armstrong officiated the match between Triple H and Brock Lesnar in which Triple H told him not to stop the match.
-On Survivor Series, he was accidentally Brogue kicked by Sheamus when he was used as a human shield for World Heavyweight Champion Big Show, causing Big Show to lose via disqualification.
+On August 19, 2012, at SummerSlam, Armstrong officiated the match between Triple H and Brock Lesnar in which Triple H told him not to stop the match.
+At Survivor Series, he was accidentally Brogue kicked by Sheamus when he was used as a human shield for World Heavyweight Champion Big Show, causing Big Show to lose via disqualification.

 At Night of Champions, Armstrong officiated the WWE Championship match between Daniel Bryan and Randy Orton, and made a fast 3-count in favor of Bryan to allow him to win the championship.
 He was kayfabe fired the next night for his actions.
 This was later revealed as a ploy to keep Bryan away from the title.
 Armstrong made another appearance at Battleground, being the second referee of the Bryan-Orton match after the first referee was knocked out, before himself being knocked out by Big Show.
 Armstrong returned at the main event of WrestleMania XXX, where he was recruited by The Authority to screw Bryan out of the championship, but was kicked out of the ring by Bryan.
 At Survivor Series, he was sent by Triple H to replace the knocked out referee, but was struck down by the debuting Sting.
 Afterwards, he didn't appear on WWE programming until the January 4, 2016, edition of Raw, where he tried to help Sheamus win the WWE World Heavyweight Championship against Roman Reigns while the guest referee, Vince McMahon, was knocked out.

 On April 15, 2020, Armstrong was furloughed from the WWE along with several other producers due to the COVID-19 cutbacks, but he returned on October 4.
-Armstrong was officially released from the WWE on January 5, 2022 ending his 15-year tenure with the company.
+Armstrong was officially released from the WWE on January 5, 2022, ending his 15-year tenure with the company.